 - Mrs. Parriott (6th Grade Religion)

-- Mr. Tessier (7th and 8th Grade Religion)
+- Mr. Tessier (7th and 8th Grade Religion – Confirmation Preparation)

-Middle school students also take Spanish with Mr. Roy, Physical Education with Mr. Redmon, Art with Mrs. Blair, and Computer Technology with Mrs. Carroll.
-During 8th grade, our students prepare for the Sacrament of Confirmation under the guidance of Mr. Tessier, All Saints 7th and 8th grade religion teacher.
-Our middle school teaching staff meets regularly to coordinate curriculum across various subjects and provides many opportunities for extended learning.
+Our middle school teaching staff meets regularly to coordinate curriculum across various subjects and extended learning across subject areas.
 Examples include Renaissance Day, Red, White & Blue Election Day, participation in a town hall style meeting during our annual Veteran’s Mass & Reception, and Tom Sawyer Day.

 - All Saints Band